Looking for the PERFECT scope reticle for your rifle is not always an easy feat.

 Magnification Considerations

-You have to option to choose fixed or adjustable magnification range settings.
+You have the option to choose fixed or adjustable magnification range settings.
 This plays a big role concerning reticle subtensions.

 FFP vs. SFP Reticles